coveooss/lure/README.md

 Update your dependencies, with hooks, for developers.

+## IMPORTANT NOTE
+This repository is now in read only.
+Since the creation of this project, viable alternative are available and provide more flexibility.

+Thank you for your service lure, have a good end of life

 ## Setup your repository

 First create a `lure.config` in the repository you want to keep your dependencies up-to-date.